rotheconrad/00_in-situ_GeneCoverage/README.md

     python 01c_MagicBlast_ShortRead_Filter.py -i {outfile_name}.shuf.blast
     ```

-    *The optional -rtm flag can be useful for calculating unique coverage distances between closely related genomes or MAGs.
-It will remove all reads with a tied best-hit blast match reducing the coverage calculations for shared (or core) sequence regions and emphasizing the unique sequence components present in-situ*

 ### Competitive read recruitment for multiple genomes or MAGs:

 1. Append a unique identifier to the beginning of the sequence name for all contigs in the genome or MAG files if you have not done so already.